prabhatsharma/novel-diabetic-clusters-kmeans-sagemaker/README.md

 # Instructions

 1. Data generation - You can generate dummy data using data_generator.py .
 This file generates 10,000 records.
 You can use this to build a model for testing.
 Once the file is generated place it in a bucket in s3
-2. main.ipynb , preprocessing.py - Copy these 2 files in your sagmeaker notebook or sagemaker studio. the notebook file will help you preprocess the data, train the model and deploy the model.
+2. main.ipynb , preprocessing.py - Copy these 2 files in your sagmeaker notebook.
+This will help you preprocess the data, train the model and deploy the model.
 3. inference.py or inference.js - You can use either of these to run inference on generated model